Woman says gun-wielding girls shot at daughter on Walnut Grove

 The family believes the shooting was gang-related.

-Police have not arrested anyone yet but they say the victims gave them some names of possible suspects, and they are checking those individuals out.
+Police have not arrested anyone yet, but they say the victims gave them some names of possible suspects, and they are checking those individuals out.

 Regardless of why it started, the mother says she just wants it to stop, and called on investigators to step it up.